Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Background

 We denote by $\diam_{Y}(\mu)$ the diameter of $\pi_{Y}(\mu)$ viewed as a subset of $\mathcal{C}(Y)$.
 The following lemma is a straightforward consequence of \cite[Lemma 2.3]{mm2}.

 \begin{lem} Let $\mu$ be a (partial) marking on a surface $S$.
 For any essential subsurface $Y\subseteq S$ we have

 \end{lem}

-The {\it hierarchy paths} introduced by Masur and Minsky in \cite{mm2} comprise a transitive family of quasi-geodesics in the pants graph of a surface with quantifiers depending only the topological type of the surface.
-These quasi-geodesics are constructed from hierarchies of geodesics in subsurfaces of a surface.
+The {\it hierarchy paths} introduced by Masur and Minsky \cite{mm2} comprise a transitive family of quasi-geodesics in the pants graph of a surface with quantifiers depending only the topological type of the surface.
+These quasi-geodesics are constructed from hierarchies of geodesics in subsurfaces of the surface.
 The main feature of hierarchy paths is that their properties are encoded in their end points and the associated subsurface coefficients.
-For a list of properties see \cite{bmm2}, \cite{wpbehavior}.
-Let $(\mu^{-},\mu^{+})$ be a pair of (partial) markings or laminations.
-Let $\rho:[m,n]\to P(S)$ ($[m,n]\subseteq \mathbb{Z}\cup \{\pm \infty\}$) be a hierarchy path with $\rho(m)=\mu^{-}$ and $\rho(n)=\mu^{+}$.
-An important property of the hierarchy path is the following: There are subsurfaces $Y$ called component domains, corresponding to each component domain there is a connected subinterval $J_{Y}\subset [m,n]$ such that $\partial{Y}\subset \rho(i)$ for all $i\in J_{Y}$.
-There is a constant $M_{1}>0$ depending only on the topological type of the surface so that any subsurface $Y$ with $d_{Y}(\mu^{-},\mu^{+})>M_{1}$ is a component domain.
+For a list of the properties of hierarchy paths see \cite{bmm2}, \cite{wpbehavior}.